Aims and Scope

 Information for Authors

 In addition to full-length papers, there will be again a short papers track and a survey track, encouraging scientific contributions from an even more diverse group of researchers and practitioners.
-All VCBM 2020 papers (full, short and surveys) will be peer-reviewed and will appear in the Eurographics Digital Library.
+All VCBM 2020 papers (full, short and surveys) will be peer-reviewed (authors can choose between single- or double-blind review by anonymizing their papers accordingly) and will appear in the Eurographics Digital Library.

 We encourage the use of digital videos to support all submissions, particularly if part of, or all of the work covers interactive techniques.
 Please use only the most common video codecs such as MP4 to maximize the chances that the reviewers can view it.